Harsha-vardhan-katuri/AI_Chat_Bot/README.md

 ## Usage
 - Open your browser and go to **[http://localhost:8501/](http://localhost:8501/)**.
 - Type your healthcare-related query in the text box.
 - Click Submit and receive an AI-generated response.

+🚀 Deploy
+You can try the chatbot live here: [App Link ](https:/aichatbot-scmfkmwqvmvzdj9ayyzp8c.streamlit.app/)

 ## Notes
 ⚠️ This chatbot provides basic healthcare guidance and should not be used as a replacement for professional medical advice.
 Always consult a qualified doctor for serious health concerns.